Two opinionated writers give us their points of view on whether brands really matter.

 Tired of being told that brand name clothing just isn’t worth the price, and that by wearing them you’re being superficial?
 Well, buying brand names go beyond what the critics say.

 If I walk into a store and see a plain t-shirt for $20 and a popular brand I recognize on sale for $25, I’m far more likely to buy the brand because I know that I’m buying a good quality product from a reliable company.
+Even making your own Fruit of the Loom custom t-shirts can be less expensive than name brands.
 After all, high-end companies will ensure superior quality in order to uphold their reputations.
 And if I get great shirts from a particular brand name, I also expect other products by the same brand to be well made.
 However, I’m not sure what I’m getting with no-name labels.

 Generally, the first impression that someone has of you is focused on the image that you choose to project.
 For instance, if you don’t take care of your appearance, others may think that you’re disorganized.
 Brand name clothing gives a positive impression to everyone around you.